-New dinosaurs have arrived at the Bollinger County Museum of Natural History in Marble Hill.
-See the new "Dinosaur Stampede."
-New dinosaurs include Citipati, Bambiraptor, Quetzalcoatlus, Heterodontosaurus, and Sordes.
+New dinosaurs have arrived at the Bollinger County Museum of Natural History.
+See the new "Dinosaur Stampede," including Citipati, Bambiraptor, Quetzalcoatlus, Heterodontosaurus, and Sordes.

-New dinosaur replicas are the work of museum curator, Guy Darrough of Lost World Studios.
-You must see this new exhibit!!!
+These dinosaur replicas are the work of museum curator, Guy Darrough of Lost World Studios.
+You must see this new exhibit.

 Join the Bollinger County Museum of Natural History for a new exhibit – Forestry: Life Blood of Our Region.